What is Monzo business?

 |Xero - 6 months free (optional)|

 The bank charges £1 to pay in cash at PayPoint and you can deposit up to £1,000 every 6 months and up to £300 at any time.
 There are no charges for ATM withdrawals inside the European Economic Area (EEA), subject to a £400 daily limit.
 You can take out £200 cash for free every 30 days outside the EEA and there is a charge of 3% thereafter.
 For international transfers, you will need to pay a Wise transfer fee.

 Is Monzo’s business account safe?

 Monzo is fully regulated by the Financial Conduct Authority (FCA) so must follow rules on separating client money, being clear about charges and treating customers fairly.
-Up to £85,000 of your money is protected by the Financial Services Compensation Scheme so if Monzo becomes insolvent and you also have a right to complain to the Financial Ombudsman Service.
+Up to £85,000 of your money is protected by the Financial Services Compensation Scheme so if Monzo becomes insolvent you also have a right to complain to the Financial Ombudsman Service.

 Monzo vs alternative business accounts

 |24/7 customer support|

 Starling Bank offers much of the same service as Monzo's paid-for 'Pro' option but for free.
 Monzo's tax pots feature in its Pro business account is useful and unique, although Starling Bank offers a Business Toolkit that costs £7 a month that offers bookkeeping and VAT management.
 However, if you deposit cash, Starling may work out more expensive at 0.7% per transaction (minimum of £3) rather than the £1 you pay with Monzo.
 For more information on the Starling Bank business account check out our 'Starling Business review'.